Capsulectomy in Bucks County, PA, and Hunterdon County, NJ

 Women who are experiencing a capsular contracture that is associated with breast shape dysphoria are good candidates for the procedure.
 Symptoms of pain or ruptured implants are also strong indications for proceeding with the procedure.
 Additionally, women who are experiencing the constellation of symptoms associated with breast implant illness may consider getting a capsulectomy; their symptoms may include any of the following:

 - Aches and pains, especially in the chest

 What Happens During a Capsulectomy?

-During the capsulectomy procedure Dr. Buinewicz will use an incision about 2 ½ inches long, usually on the underside of the breast above the crease, to remove the capsules and implants from within the pocket of the breast.
-Sometimes the chest wall muscle may need to be repaired. .
-A complete capsulectomy is performed, however an en bloc capsulectomy may be required if there is a suspicion of silicone implant rupture or neoplasm.
+During the capsulectomy procedure, Dr. Buinewicz will use an incision about 2 ½ inches long, usually on the underside of the breast above the crease, to remove the capsules and implants from within the pocket of the breast.
+Sometimes the chest wall muscle may need to be repaired.
+A complete capsulectomy is performed, however, an en bloc capsulectomy may be required if there is a suspicion of silicone implant rupture or neoplasm.
 The patient is placed under general anesthesia to ensure their comfort for the duration of the procedure.
 The breast implants might have altered the breast’s internal structure if they were in position for a number of years.
 This damage could create issues to the skin that are seen after the implants are removed.
-Sagging or excess skin can be removed and treated at the time of the removal with a breast lift or re-implantation performed by Dr. Buinewicz.
+Sagging or excess skin can be removed and treated at the time of the removal with a breast lift or re-implantation if the patient desires performed by Dr. Buinewicz.

 Dr. Buinewicz performs each surgery with a customized approach.
-Every implant removal and implant exchange operation is unique.
+Every implant removal capsulectomy and implant exchange operation is unique.
 If you are experiencing complications with your implants or if you have simply decided to have your breast implants removed, Dr. Buinewicz can answer your questions and address any of your concerns with a customized solution.

 Recovery after a Capsulectomy